How To Make iPhone Apps – Object Oriented Programming and Classes

 1. Object Oriented Programming

 The common understanding that non-technical people have about programming and coding is that it’s a series of commands and statements that tell the computer what to do.
-(At least, for the sample of people that I’ve asked!)
+That explanation works, but if we’re about to build iPhone and iPad applications, we need to get a little deeper than that.

 The programming language we use to build iPhone and iPad apps is called Objective-C and it’s also a form of object oriented programming.

-An object-oriented program may be viewed as a collection of interacting objects… In OOP, each object is capable of receiving messages, processing data, and sending messages to other objects.
-Each object can be viewed as an independent “machine” with a distinct role or responsibility.
+An object-oriented program may be viewed as a collection of interacting objects.
+In OOP, each object can receive messages, process data, and send messages to other objects.
+Each object can be viewed as an independent machine with a distinct role or responsibility.

 Think of the blueprint as a plastic mould.
 By filling the mould with plastic and allowing it to cool, we can manufacture an instance of an object.